 Stocks that have very high debt levels often have low PE ratios, but this does not necessarily mean that they are cheap in relation to other securities.
 Stocks that are highly leveraged tend to have far more volatile PE ratios than those that are not.
 A stock's PE ratio is greatly affected by debt levels and tax rates, whereas EBITDA/EV is not.
 To compare valuations on a level playing field, you need to account for how a company is financing itself and then compare how relatively cheap or expensive it is after accounting for all balance sheet items.

-You can think of it as the taking all the revenue and subtracting the costs that solely go into running the business.
+You can think of it as taking all the revenue and subtracting the costs that solely go into running the business.
 The downside of EBITDA is that it can be abused by companies declaring it as “one-off” costs things that should really be considered normal costs.
 We use the EBITDA of the last 12 months.

 As denominator it uses Enterprise Value.
 The formula is as follows:

 EBITDA/EV has been identified in many academic studies as one of the most predictive valuation factors.

 In the scorecard, we show the EBITDA Yield for the selected stock.
 We also calculate the median EBITDA Yield for all stocks, the company's sector, industry group, and industry.
 Finally, we include the percentile so you can easily compare a company to its peers.
 For more information, click here.